Lek-Sanaphone/leklek-website/docs/tech-courses/aws-courses/AWS-Certified-Cloud-Practitioner-CLF-CO2.md

 ## 1. What is Cloud Computing?
 ### Cloud Computing
 - Cloud Computing is the on-demand delivery of IT resources—such as servers, storage, and databases—via the internet, with pay-as-you-go pricing.
 It replaces traditional data centers by allowing users to instantly provision and scale resources without upfront costs.
-- The Deployment Models of the Cloud:
+- **The Deployment Models of the Cloud:**
     - Public Cloud: Provided by third parties (e.g., AWS, Azure, GCP)
     - Private Cloud: Dedicated to a single organization
     - Hybrid Cloud: Mix of public and private
-- Five Characteristics of Cloud Computing:
+- **Five Characteristics of Cloud Computing:**
     - On-demand access, broad network availability, shared resources (multi-tenancy), rapid scalability, and pay-per-use.
-- Six Advantages of Cloud Computing:
+- **Six Advantages of Cloud Computing:**
-    - Lower costs, automatic scaling, faster deployment, global reach, no maintenance, and cost-efficiency at scale.
+    - Trade capital expense for variable expense
+    - Benefit from massive economies of scale
+    - Stop guessing capacity
+    - Increase speed and agility
+    - Stop spending money running and maintaining data centers
+    - Go global in minutes

 ### Types of Cloud Computing
 - Cloud computing is categorized into three main service models: